openconfig/featureprofiles/feature/system/aaa/README.md

-# SEC-2.1: AAA and TACACS+ Configuration Verification Test Suite
+# SYS-3.1: AAA and TACACS+ Configuration Verification Test Suite

 ## Summary

-This test suite aims to thoroughly validate the correct implementation and functionality of the AAA (Authentication, Authorization, and Accounting) framework with TACACS+ and local authentication on a device.
+This test suite aims to thoroughly validate the correct implementation  of the AAA (Authentication, Authorization, and Accounting) framework with TACACS+ and local authentication on a device.

 ## Testbed type